-- Transfer quinoa to a medium bowl, cover lightly and let cool for 5 minutes.
+- Transfer quinoa to a medium bowl, cover and let cool for 5 minutes.

 - In a large, nonstick skillet, heat 1 1/2 teaspoons of olive oil over medium-high heat.
 Pat the fish dry and season with salt and pepper, then sprinkle paprika over top.
 Place in the hot skillet.

-- Cook fillets for about 2 minutes, then flip and cook for another two minutes or until opaque all the way through.
+- Cook filets for about 2 minutes, then flip and cook for another two minutes or until opaque all the way through.

 - Stir diced cucumber, chopped dill, fennel, 1 teaspoon of olive oil, and fresh lemon juice into the quinoa and season with salt and pepper.